 Whether money problems cause marital problems or vice versa is unclear.
 Probably both are true.
 Money issues are a frequent source of marital strife and arguments.
 And as a relationship breaks down, people often make themselves feel better by spending more.
 It may involve going out more or buying things to make them feel better.
 The increase in debt leads to more arguments, and a vicious cycle begins.

-The income shock of divorce — changing from one household to two, paying counsel, replacing assets awarded to the other spouse, dealing with elevated childcare expenses, and losing the spouse’s stream of income – make post-separation finances extremely difficult.
+The income shock of divorce — changing from one household to two, paying counsel, replacing assets awarded to the other spouse, dealing with elevated childcare expenses, and losing the spouse’s income stream – make post-separation finances extremely difficult.
 Single-parent income declines between 30% and 50% in the year following divorce, and many single parents live below the poverty line.

 Even for the higher-income spouse, the added expenses and reduced income following a divorce can create hardship.
-The inability of one spouse to pay means that the full burden of the marital debt will now fall on the more-solvent spouse, regardless of any court ruling about who should pay.
-Since creditors are not parties to the divorce, court rulings about debt do not bind them.
+The inability of one spouse to pay means that the entire burden of the marital debt will now fall on the more-solvent spouse, regardless of any court ruling to resolve disagreements about who should pay.
+Since creditors are not parties to a marital settlement agreement or divorce, court rulings that resolve disputes about debt do not bind them.

 The cost of divorce mediation

-Court-ordered divorce mediation is paid for by the court, but usually of limited duration.
-Fully private divorce mediation can cost as little as $500 according to some sources, but realistically a skilled divorce mediator will charge more.
-The cost of divorce mediation will probably be between $5,000 and $10,000, depending on the number and complexity of the issues to be resolved.
+The court pays for court-ordered or mediated divorce mediation, but usually of limited duration.
+Fully private divorce and mediation services can cost as little as $500, according to some sources, but realistically a skilled local divorce mediator often will charge more.
+The cost of divorce mediation sessions will probably be between $5,000 and $10,000, depending on the number and complexity of the issues to be resolved.
 The parties split this amount.
 In one study, couples who litigated reported spending 134% more (more than twice as much) on their divorces than those who litigated.

 Of course, where there is a great deal of marital property, costs will be higher, as in litigation.
-These costs do not include the fees of any legal, financial, or tax advisors during the mediation.
+These costs do not include the fees of any legal, financial, or tax advisors during the mediation process.